-Selecting an import folder
+To select an import folder and subfolder

-To choose a different base folder for a given asset type, click the corresponding folder button or folder name on the Import To panel.
-This opens a folder selection box where you can navigate to, and if necessary create, the folder you want to use.

-Folders that contain subfolders are indicated with a plus icon to the left of the folder icon if they are currently closed, and a minus icon if they are open.
-Clicking the icon reverses the state of the folder.

-Setting a subfolder

-To designate a subfolder of the base folder as the actual import destination for the asset type, click either the set subfolder button or the more button.
-These buttons open a dialog window that represents an expanded version of the Import To panel, one that includes controls needed to set the subfolder name or the naming method for each asset type supported by the currently-selected import source.

-The expanded Import To dialog window for file-based assets.
-Since files can be of any asset type, controls for all four types are provided.
-Most other sources import only video media, and don't show the Audio, Photo and Project controls.

-The row of controls for each asset type includes a dropdown list of naming options:

-No subfolder: With this option, the files you import will be stored in the base folder.

-Custom: When you choose this option, an in-place edit box appears.
-Enter the name of the subfolder in which to store your next import or imports of the asset type.

-Today: Your imports will go to a subfolder named with the current date, in the format "2012-10-25".

-Creation date: Each imported file will be stored in a subfolder named with the creation date of the asset, in the same format as above.
-When multiple assets are brought in as part of a single import operation, this may entail creating or updating multiple subfolders.

-Current month: This is the same as the Today option but without the day portion, e.g. "2012-10".
+- 1 From the Import tab window, in the Save to area, click the folder icon beside the Save to box. - 2 In the Choose folder window, navigate to the folder you want, and click OK. - 3 In the Subfolder box, choose one of the following options: - No subfolder: With this option, the files you import will be stored in the base folder. - Custom: When you choose this option, an in-place edit box appears.
+Enter the name of the subfolder in which to store your next import or imports of the asset type. - Today: Your imports will go to a subfolder named with the current date, in the format "2017-10-25". - Creation date: Each imported file will be stored in a subfolder named with the creation date of the asset, in the same format as above.
+When multiple assets are brought in as part of a single import operation, this may entail creating or updating multiple subfolders. - Current month: This is the same as the Today option but without the day portion, e.g. "2017-10".

-After making your choice, click the 'x' button at the top right of the dialog window to return to the Importer.
+Note: If you want to reset your folder and subfolder to the default settings, click the Reset to Default button.

-The Mode panel
+The Mode area

-The Mode panel of the Importer provides a place to adjust the options offered by several import sources.
+The Mode area of the Importer provides a place to adjust the options offered by several import sources.